-The development of claims from prior accident years was better than expected at 31 December 2019, leading to an overall release of the central estimate for prior years of \$26,087.
-The release is mainly due to favourable overall claim experiences.
+The development of claims from prior accident years was better than expected at 31 December 2021, leading to an overall release of the central estimate for prior years of \$28,332.
+This release is reflective of the favourable economic environment.